2023 Go With That Magazine Topics

 Copyright and Publishing with EMDRIA

 While you, the author, retain the copyright to your intellectual property, by accepting EMDRIA's offer to publish from the Editor, you are entering a presumptive binding contract and, by such, transferring the right to publish this material solely upon EMDRIA.
-EMDRIA will make every effort to publish your text promptly; however, we reserve the right to delay publication due to unforeseen circumstances (i.e., matters of space, adherence to style or publication guidelines, production delays).
+EMDRIA will make every effort to publish your text promptly; however, we reserve the right to delay publication due to unforeseen circumstances (i.e., matters of space, adherence to style or publication guidelines, and production delays).
 If EMDRIA cannot publish your text within the expected timeframe and you wish to seek other publication opportunities, you must first request that the contract be terminated.
-EMDRIA allows authors to publish post-print versions (i.e., the final version of record, usually in Microsoft Word form, before layout and publication in EMDRIA, either in print or online) of their articles for self-archiving purposes only on personal websites and/or in institutional repositories, providing that: (1) it is at least two years from the date of original publication in EMDRIA (in print or online); and (2) it fully acknowledges EMDRIA by referencing the bibliographic information from the published version.
+EMDRIA allows authors to publish post-print versions (i.e., the final version of the record, usually in Microsoft Word form, before layout and publication in EMDRIA, either in print or online) of their articles for self-archiving purposes only on personal websites and/or in institutional repositories, providing that: (1) it is at least two years from the date of original publication in EMDRIA (in print or online), and (2) it fully acknowledges EMDRIA by referencing the bibliographic information from the published version.
+Our full copyright policy includes what authors can do with their final, published piece.

-Please note: failure to engage fully with the copyediting process, to revise texts according to the copyeditor’s suggestions, and to respond to the copyeditor’s queries may result in your article or review being pulled from its assigned issue.
+Failure to engage fully with the copyediting process, revise texts according to the copyeditor’s suggestions, and respond to the copyeditor’s queries may result in your article or review being pulled from its assigned issue.
 If this occurs, you must actively contact EMDRIA to inquire whether your piece can be reinstated in a future issue.

 Questions?
 Submitting a magazine article or blog post idea?
 Contact Kim Howard, CAE, Director of Communications & Marketing khoward@emdria.org